Is Puerto Vallarta Safe for American Tourists?

 For years, Matamoros has been a stronghold for various feuding criminal organizations, particularly the Gulf Cartel, which has used the city as a key pipeline for moving cocaine, meth, and fentanyl across the border into Texas — and from there across the U.S.

 No one should be traveling through Matamoros under any circumstances.
-A quick Google search would have told them that it was a no-no to travel through Matamoros.
+A quick Google search would have told them it was a no-no to travel through Matamoros.

 What do you think is going to happen if you go to a Foreign country seeking to buy drugs and then get on the news and play the victim when something bad happens?

-To put things in perspective, Level 3 is the same tier given to many other tourist hotspots that have an uptake in criminal activity including the following countries:
+To put things in perspective, Level 3 is the same tier given to many other tourist hotspots that have an uptake in criminal activity, including the following countries:

-I have been to both Belize and Italy and I have never wondered if it is safe to travel to those countries.
+I have been to both Belize and Italy, and I have never wondered if it is safe to travel to those countries.
 Are you concerned about traveling to Italy?

 Puerto Vallarta Safety vs. the U.S. Safety